NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-R-LiDAR_derived-data-products.md

     install.packages(‘dplyr’)

-##Background
-NEON (National Ecological Observatory Network) will provide derived LiDAR products as one of its many free ecological data products.
-One such product is a digital surface model which represents the top of the surface elevation of objects on the earth.
-These products will come in a [geotiff](http://trac.osgeo.org/geotiff/ "geotiff (read more)") format, which is simply a raster format, that is spatially located on the earth.
-Geotiffs can be easily accessed using the `raster` package in R.

 ##Part 1.
 Creating a LiDAR derived Canopy Height Model (CHM)
 In this activity, we will create a Canopy Height Model.
 Remember that the canopy height model, represents the actual heights of the trees on the ground.
 And we can derive the CHM by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).